-The changes in 99mTc-labeled 1-thio-D-glucos accumulation in the tumor after intravenous injection are demonstrated in Fig. 4.
+Changes in 99mTc-labeled 1-thio-D-glucos accumulation in the tumor after intravenous injection is demonstrated in Figure 4.
 It should be noted that the maximum concentration of the 99mTc-labeled 1-thio-D-glucos in the tumor is recorded through 2 hours following intravenous administration.